Looking for the top sites like Netflix?

 You can watch on your TV, computer or tablet and it’s all commercial-free viewing.
 The list of supported devices is long enough to fit almost any viewer as well.

 Are you a fan of HBO favorites such as Game of Thrones or VEEP?
-If so, HBO Now might be a good streaming option for you.
+If so, HBO Max might be a good streaming option for you.

 For only $14.99 a month (they do offer a student discount package for $9.99 per month) you can watch all current and past episodes of your favorite HBO movies and original shows as well.

-HBO Now is supported by a wide variety of phones, tables, TVs and by Mac and Windows 7 or later computers as well.
+HBO Maax is supported by a wide variety of phones, tablets, and TVs and by Mac and Windows 7 or later computers as well.

 8. Hallmark Movies Now